AndyWendt/conference-notes/2016/PNWPHP/taming-the-tigher_elizabeth-powers.md

 Streams have an input and output state.
 Will need to cache until you get to a certain point.

-Often better to use a different language for complex things than PHP if needed (C, etc).
+Often better to offload work to a different language for complex things than PHP if needed (C, etc).

 Process with the Appropriate Tools.
 Sometimes you should do the work in a data store (DB, etc).